 Cryptography is the art and science of techniques for secure communication in presence of adversaries.
 There are two main branches of cryptography: symmetric cryptography and asymmetric cryptography.

 Symmetric cryptography is the first type of cryptography invented, dating back well before 500 BCE, and the only one most people ever heard about.
 In symmetric cryptography, a cipher (cryptographic algorithm) is used in conjunction with a single key (for instance a password) to encrypt a message.
 The message can then be decrypted using the same key.

-Examples of symmetric cryptography algorithms vary from the ancient and trivial ones that have been broken long ago (Caesar's cipher, substitution ciphers, Vigenère) to the ones used in modern cryptography (Triple DES, AES, Blowfish).
+Examples of symmetric cryptography algorithms vary from the ancient and trivial ones that have been broken long ago (Caesar's cipher, substitution ciphers, Vigenère) to the ones used in modern cryptography (AES, Blowfish).

 Symmetric cryptography poses a problem concerning the delivery of secure messages.
 The sender can encrypt a message and send it to the recipient, but has to provide the recipient the key to decrypt it.
 The key cannot obviously be sent with the message, and must be communicated through a secure channel.
 Encryption provides a secure channel for the delivery of messages but, in order to make it usable, the sender must first deliver the key to the recipient.

 This catch-22 problem was solved only in the 1970s with the birth of asymmetric cryptography.

 Public key cryptography is much more interesting and useful.
 The main difference with symmetric cryptography is that its ciphers do not operate with a single key but with a key pair, composed of a public key and a private key (also called secret key).